-2.2 Special Purpose Services
+2.1 Special Purpose Services

 This section describes services that are installed on systems that specifically need to run these services.
-If any of these services are not required, it is recommended that they be disabled or deleted from the system to reduce the potential attack surface.
+If any of these services are not required, it is recommended that they be deleted from the system to reduce the potential attack surface.
+If a package is required as a dependency, and the service is not required, the service should be stopped and masked.